nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The Ui component, `AppUi` manages user interactions by displaying messages and receiving input.

-The Parser component, comprising `DateParser` and `InputParser`, handles input parsing to interpret commands and dates entered bythe user accurately
+The Parser component, comprising `DateParser` and `InputParser`, handles input parsing to interpret commands and dates entered by the user accurately

 <ins>Implementation</ins>